Pickerington, Ohio

 Pickerington is a city in Fairfield and Franklin counties in the central region of the U.S. state of Ohio.
 It is a suburb of Columbus.
 The population was 23,094 at the 2020 census.
 It was founded in 1815 as Jacksonville, named after Andrew Jackson.
 The name was changed in 1827 in honor of its founder, Abraham Pickering.
-As land annexation, development, and immigration into the Columbus area continues, the city of Pickerington (like many area suburbs) has generally followed suit.
-Pickerington is home to the Motorcycle Hall of Fame, located off of Interstate 70.
+The city of Pickerington has experienced growth, mirroring the expansion of Columbus and the surrounding suburbs, driven by land annexation, development, and immigration to the area.
+Pickerington is home to the Motorcycle Hall of Fame, located off Interstate 70.

 The Ohio Secretary of State certified Pickerington as a city in 1991 and it was designated as the "Violet Capital of Ohio" in 1996 by the Ohio Legislature.
-At 11.1 sqmi, Pickerington is the second-largest city in Fairfield County behind Lancaster.
+At 10.19 sqmi, Pickerington is the second-largest city in Fairfield County behind Lancaster.
 Pickerington is located just east of Columbus.

 Geography

-According to the United States Census Bureau, the city has a total area of 11.1 sqmi, all land.
+According to the United States Census Bureau, the city has a total area of 10.19 sqmi, all land.

 Demographics

 2020 census

-As of the census of 2020, there were 23,094 people, 8,373 households, and 7,787 families living in the city The population density was 2355.8 PD/sqmi.
-The racial makeup of the city was 69.1% White, 19.0% African American, 4.9% Asian, and 6.1% from two or more races.
-Hispanic or Latino of any race were 2.4% of the population.

-There were 7,787 households.
-The average household size was 2.97 and the average family size was 3.33.
+As of the 2020 census, Pickerington had a population of 23,094, 7,914 households, 7,787 families, and 8,373 housing units.

-The median age in the city was 36.2 years.
-30.2% of residents were under the age of 18; The gender makeup of the city was 48.6% male and 51.4% female.
+The median age was 35.5 years; 29.3% of residents were under the age of 18 and 11.3% of residents were 65 years of age or older.
+For every 100 females there were 93.9 males, and for every 100 females age 18 and over there were 88.8 males age 18 and over.

+Of the 7,914 households, 44.8% had children under the age of 18 living in them, 58.8% were married-couple households, 12.0% were households with a male householder and no spouse or partner present, and 23.0% were households with a female householder and no spouse or partner present.
+About 20.0% of all households were made up of individuals and 8.2% had someone living alone who was 65 years of age or older.

+There were 8,373 housing units, of which 5.5% were vacant.
+The homeowner vacancy rate was 1.3% and the rental vacancy rate was 13.3%.

+99.3% of residents lived in urban areas, while 0.7% lived in rural areas.